Bonica

 However, knowing how to prove an emotional distress claim helps you in this way.

-When you want to sue your employer for negligence distress, you need to prove that your employer couldn’t take preventative action because your claim will only be accepted if you prove that workplace issues caused you mental illness.
+When you want to sue your employer for negligence, you need to prove that your employer couldn’t take preventative action because your claim will only be accepted if you prove that workplace issues caused you mental illness.

-Note that as an employee, you can sue your employer if you have witnessed the impact of negligent action that harm a coworker because of a safety violation.
+Note that as an employee, you can sue your employer if you have witnessed the impact of negligent action that harms a coworker because of a safety violation.

 If you want to prove your IIED claim successfully, you need to show that your employer’s behavior was malicious.